andrewyatz/lsf-log-watch/README.md

 Obtaining job status is usually via poll based bjobs requests.
-As clusters and user numbers continue to grow, this process becomes limiting and not a practical programmtic interface for pipeline structures or workload management, pipeline development and cluster monitoring.
+As clusters and user numbers continue to grow, this process becomes limiting and not a practical programmtic interface for workload management, pipeline development or cluster monitoring.

 This script should provide job data directly from the lsb.acct file.
 All LSF status data is captured, along with job resource usage and requirements,